graphile/migrate/README.md

 Configuration goes in `.gmrc`, which is a JSON file with the following keys:

-- `connectionString` — optional, alternatively set `DATABASE_URL` environment
-  variable, this is your main development database.
+- `connectionString` (or `DATABASE_URL` envvar) — this is your main development database.
 If you run `graphile-migrate reset` this will be dropped without warning, so be careful.
-- `shadowConnectionString` — optional, alternatively set `SHADOW_DATABASE_URL`
+- `shadowConnectionString` (or `SHADOW_DATABASE_URL` envvar) — the shadow
-  environment variable. **Should not already exist.**
-- `rootConnectionString` — optional, alternatively
+  database which will be dropped frequently, so don't store anything to it that you care about. **This database should not already exist.**
-  set `ROOT_DATABASE_URL` environment variable; this is used to connect to the database with superuser privileges to drop and re-create the relevant databases (via the `reset` command directly, or via the `commit` command for the shadow database).
+- `rootConnectionString` (or `ROOT_DATABASE_URL` envvar) — this is used to connect to the database server with superuser privileges to drop and re-create the relevant databases (via the `reset` command directly, or via the `commit` command for the shadow database).
+It **must not** be a connection to the database in `connectionString` or `shadowConnectionString`.
   It defaults to "template1" if the key or environment variable is not set so it may result in PG connection errors if a default PG `template1` database is not available.
 - `pgSettings` — optional string-string key-value object defining settings to set in PostgreSQL when migrating.
 Useful for setting `search_path` for example.
 Beware of changing this, a full reset will use the new values which